hsKim93/SmartBrain/README.md

 An app created using React App

 # HOW TO USE
-Register -> login
-Then, simply post any img urls to increase your rank!
+Register -> login \n Then, simply post any img urls to increase your rank!